Skip to main content

 Academic

-The distinction between a group health plan and a sophisticated wellness program can be most rigorously understood through the lens of and its application in functional medicine.
+The distinction between a group health plan and a sophisticated wellness program can be most rigorously understood through the lens of systems biology and its application in functional medicine.
 A group health plan is an instrument of conventional, organ-based medicine, a framework that excels at identifying and managing pathological endpoints within a system that is already significantly compromised.

 Its logic is rooted in the classification of disease based on symptomatology and established biomarkers that signify dysfunction.
 The advanced wellness program, conversely, operates from a systems biology perspective, viewing the human body as a complex, adaptive system ∞ an interconnected network of networks where health is an emergent property of the system’s overall integrity.
 This academic exploration moves the discussion from a comparison of services to a deep analysis of two fundamentally different epistemologies of health and disease.